Postcolonial literature: Evolution of the term

 Before the term "postcolonial literature" gained currency among scholars, "commonwealth literature" was used to refer to writing in English from colonies or nations which belonged to the British Commonwealth.
 Even though the term included literature from Britain, it was most commonly used for writing in English written in British colonies.
 Scholars of commonwealth literature used the term to designate writing in English that dealt with the topic of colonialism.
 They advocated for its inclusion in literary curricula, hitherto dominated by the British canon.
 However, the succeeding generation of postcolonial critics, many of whom belonged to the post-structuralist philosophical tradition, took issue with the "commonwealth" label for separating non-British writing from "English" language literature written in Britain.
 They also suggested that texts in this category frequently presented a short-sighted view on the legacy of colonialism.

 Other terms used for English-language literature from former British colonies include terms that designate a national corpus of writing such as Australian or Canadian literature; numerous terms such as "English Literature Other than British and American", "New Literatures in English", "International Literature in English"; and "World Literatures" were coined.
-These have, however, been dismissed either as too vague or too inaccurate to represent the vast body of dynamic writing emerging from British colonies during and after the period of direct colonial rule.
+These, however, have been dismissed either as too vague or too inaccurate to represent the vast body of dynamic writing emerging from British colonies during and after the period of direct colonial rule.
 The term "colonial" and "postcolonial" continue to be used for writing emerging during and after the period of colonial rule respectively.